shivenpatel399/RoTo-American-Blue/README.md

 ----------------------

 Includes all the Library Files and documents.
 It can be edited, but you don't need to worry.
 Includes Madgwick and Mahony Algorithms
-Robotic Code is uploaded under this version that was used in NorCal States 2024 (5th Place Solo ggwp)
+Robotic Code is uploaded under this version that was used in NorCal States 2024

 **Code can run ONLY under Arduino GIGA R1**